 October 15–21 is National Teen Driver Safety Week

-~ DHSMV promotes occupant protection for teens with We Arrive Alive campaign ~
+~ FLHSMV promotes occupant protection for teens with We Arrive Alive campaign ~

 “FHP wants everyone to Arrive Alive including our teenage drivers,” said Colonel Gene Spaulding, Director of the Florida Highway Patrol.
 “Teens should limit the number of passengers in their vehicle to help keep their mind on driving and to keep the level of distractions down.”